Arrest made in killings of pregnant Texas teen and her boyfriend, police say - KESQ

 The bodies may have been there for “possibly three or four days,” Police Chief William McManus told reporters last week, describing the crime scene as “very, very perplexing.”

-Soto was pregnant and past her delivery date when she missed an essential medical appointment and her family reported her missing, according to police in Leon Valley, Texas.
+Soto, who was past her delivery date, was reported missing by her family when she missed an essential medical appointment, according to police in Leon Valley, Texas.

 Guerra was Soto’s boyfriend, family members told CNN affiliate KSAT.